Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 4

 Generators are not constructible type.
-But if you still proceed to do, there will be an error saying "TypeError: myGenFunc is not a constructor"
+But if you still proceed to do, there will be an error saying “TypeError: myGenFunc is not a constructor”

 ------------------------------------------------------------------------